joomlatools/joomlatools-console/README.md

 [Joomlatools Console]
 =====================

-This is a script developed by [Joomlatools](http://joomlatools.com) to ease the management of Joomla sites.
+[Joomlatools Console](http://www.joomlatools.com/developer/tools/console/) simplifies the management of Joomla sites.
 It is designed to work on Linux and MacOS.
-Windows users can use it in [Joomlatools Vagrant box](https://github.com/joomlatools/joomla-vagrant)
+Windows users can use it in [Joomlatools Vagrant box](http://www.joomlatools.com/developer/tools/vagrant/).

 Installation
 ------------